docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 With this approach,

-- is is not possible to access the mail server via cluster-DNS, as the PROXY protocol is required for incoming connections
+- it is not possible to access the mail server via cluster-DNS, as the PROXY protocol is required for incoming connections

 [Kustomize]: https://kustomize.io/
 [docs-dovecot]: ./override-defaults/dovecot.md